devopsgroup-io/catapult/README.md

 ## Load Balancer

-HAProxy is used to facilitate capacity management by means of a layer 7 load-balancer.
+HAProxy is used to facilitate capacity management by means of a layer 7 load balancer.
 The HAProxy status dashboard is made available to you for each environment by visiting port 32700 at the respective environment's `-redhat` server `ip` address as defined in `~/secrets/configuration.yml`.
 As example, `42.67.232.56:32700`.
-The username to login is `admin` and the password is the password as defined at the respective environment's `["software"]["admin_password"]` entry.
+The username to log in is `admin` and the password is the password as defined at the respective environment's `["software"]["admin_password"]` entry.

 # Performance and Capacity Testing #

-Often disregarded, performance and capacity testing are a crucial component of quality assurance.
+Often disregarded, performance and capacity testing are crucial components of quality assurance.
 The risks of neglecting performance and capacity testing include downtime, SEO impacts, gaps in analytics, poor user experience, and unknown ability to scale.

 With Catapult's exactly duplicated configuration, even the Test environment can accurately represent the performance and capacity potential of the Production environment.
 [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) is a powerful tool to test request performance and concurrency - macOS includes ApacheBench out of the box, while [this StackOverflow post](http://stackoverflow.com/a/7407602/4838803) details how to get up and running on Windows.

 ApacheBench enables us to perform both performance and capacity testing.
-Each website has it's own unique resource requirements and knowing these requirements are paramount to the performance, capacity, and uptime of your website.
+Each website has its own unique resource requirements and knowing these requirements are paramount to the performance, capacity, and uptime of your website.

 * **Performance testing**
   * *Definition*: Testing for the time it takes for a client to request a web page from the server.